MachFrum/Final-Project-week-8-AI-/1. Luminara App/README.md

 Our innovative approach is built on a foundation of powerful principles that shape every feature and interaction within the app:

 *   **Advancing Quality Education (UN SDG 4):** Luminara Learn is passionately committed to supporting the United Nations Sustainable Development Goal 4—ensuring inclusive and equitable quality education for all.
-Through **genius prompt engineering**, our app delivers the expertise, empathy, and personalized guidance of a world-class teacher directly to every learner’s phone.
-This isn't just about providing information; it's about crafting AI interactions that adapt to each student’s unique context, learning style, and needs, making personalized, effective guidance accessible regardless of location or background.
-We're bridging educational gaps, empowering independent learning, and making world-class teaching a reality for every student, everywhere.
+Our app leverages a **revolutionary, custom-trained AI model**, meticulously designed to deliver the expertise, empathy, and truly personalized guidance of a world-class teacher directly to every learner’s phone.
+This isn't just about providing information; it's about crafting dynamic AI interactions that adapt precisely to each student’s unique context, learning style, and needs, making profound, effective guidance accessible regardless of location or background.
+We're bridging educational gaps, empowering independent learning, and making world-class teaching a vibrant reality for every student, everywhere.

 *   **Discovery Over Delivery:** We champion the learning process over the final answer.
 Our AI-powered guidance deconstructs challenges into a series of smaller, interconnected steps, allowing students to build confidence and comprehension layer by layer, fostering genuine "aha!" moments.